joshuagoeke/mongo-social/README.md

 ## Credits

-A big thanks to my fellow bootcamp students for their input on this chalenge!
+A big thanks to my fellow bootcamp students for their input on this challenge!

 - "MJ" Myeonghun Jeong https://github.com/mjtic